 - Final Fantasy XII has the Golden Amulet, which doubles License Point gains and breaks the power curve in half.

 - Samurai Warriors 2 has the Prodigy skill, a Power Copying type, as well as several skills that increased the benefit of leveling.

-- Also the insanely hard to get "Pokerus" that doubles EV gain, infects multiple Pokemon, and goes away at midnight. the chances of getting it from a wild Pokemon are approximately 1 in 24000.
-Thanks to the Global Trade Station, however, it's much easier to obtain considering that if you have ONE pokemon with the virus, you can infect as many as you want and put them up for trade.
-Many players consider infecting trade Pokemon a common courtesy due to the virus' usefulness.
+- Also the insanely hard to get "Pokérus" that doubles EV gain, infects multiple Pokémon, and goes away at midnight.
+The chances of getting it from a wild Pokemon are approximately 1 in 24,000.
+Thanks to the Global Trade Station, however, it's much easier to obtain, considering that if you have even one Pokémon with the virus, you can infect as many as you want and put them up for trade.
+Many players consider infecting trade Pokémon a common courtesy due to the virus's usefulness.